jolyphil/oa-workshop/outline.md

 OA publications are usually available under a specific Creative Commons license.
 We discuss the different options: CC-0 and variants of CC-BY (-NC, -SA, -ND).

-*Small group discussion: Pros and cons (15-20 minutes)*
+*Small group discussion: Pros and cons (time: 15-20 minutes; material: large sheets of paper, post-its, and markers)*

 * Participants join in small groups and discuss what are the advantages and disadvantages of different models of OA publishing: green, gold, and hybrid.
 * We regroup in plenary to share our main conclusions.
-* Material: Large sheets of paper, post-its, and markers.

 ### 4. What is the share of open access publications in the scientific literature and what are their impact?